inphobia/p5-idea-wikiclone/Perl-syntax-nuances.md

 Is pretty valid from Perl's perspective.
 But Camelcade requires something before it (like `return` in this case).
 * If some package is not being parsed correctly (like `Foo::Bar->method` being parsed as `Foo::Bar()->method`, you may explicitly specify that it's a package: `Foo::Bar::->method`.
 Don't forget report a bug with code example.
 * Use `m/PATTERN/` form of match regexp.
 Implicit form `/PATTERN/` is supported, but not always being parsed correctly.
 For example, after `grep/map/sort {} ` you MUST use `m//` form.
 Better to use it all the time.
 Implicit form of `?PATTERN?` is not supported in any way.
 Use `m?PATTERN?`.
-* Literal usage of `{ } [ ] ( )` symbols in matching part of regexp MUST be escaped.
-Perl itself allows you to use unescaped braces in some occasions, but this form is DEPRECATED.
-Camelcade requires escaping.
 * `our` variables should be declared at least once.
 You may refer them later as `$package::var`, but to make re-factoring works properly you must declare them somewhere.
 * Try to avoid using 'fancy' object method calls `method Foo::Bar`.
 Use canonical `Foo::Bar->method`.
 Fancy usage is supported, but may be glitchy.
 * If your project contains XS subs, declare them with prototypes in pure Perl.
 Plugin may find such declarations and has no any access to XS parts.